You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 • Optional labels

-1. Stick magnets under the dish so they hold it to the bench or trolley.
+1. Stick magnets under the dish so it holds to the bench or trolley.

 3. Use one tray per job to keep job-specific fasteners together.